PyGreSQL/PyGreSQL/docs/contents/postgres/basic.rst

 to insert a new row into a table.
 There are several ways you can specify what columns the data should go to.

 Let us insert a row into each of these tables.
-Tthe simplest case is when the list of values corresponds to the order of the columns specified in the CREATE TABLE command::
+The simplest case is when the list of values corresponds to the order of the columns specified in the CREATE TABLE command::